J0hn8uff3r/Kaspersky-Trial-Resetter-Cheater/README.md

 Cheats the last Kaspersky Antivirus Trial Resetter to reset trial period if your 30 days trial period has expired and you can't disable self protection from the antivirus GUI.

-This script simulates an original
+1. This script simulates an original Kaspersky Internet Security installation to cheat the famous
+   1. 2017 (v17.0.0.611)
+   1. 2018 (v18.0.0.405)

+1. Trial Resetter versions:
+   1. 5.1.0.29
+   1. 5.1.0.41

-Kaspersky Internet Security 2017 (v17.0.0.611) installation to cheat the famous Trial Resetter (v5.1.0.29) from Collective Intelligence Russian Team and let you reset the antivirus trial period after expiration when you can't disable self protection from the antivirus and the trial resetter don't work anymore.
+from Collective Intelligence Russian Team and let you reset the antivirus trial period after expiration when you can't disable self protection from the antivirus and the trial resetter don't work anymore.

 # Legal warning: Disclaimer